NeuralLog/specs/10-security-model.md

 - **Data at Rest**:
   - Only encrypted data is stored on the server
   - The server never possesses encryption keys
-  - Even metadata is encrypted when sensitive
+  - Even metadata (including log names) is encrypted
+  - KEK blobs are stored encrypted with user-specific keys

 - **End-to-End Encryption**:
   - True end-to-end encryption for all log data